Satellite Installer Career Information and Education Requirements

 Satellite service installers are individuals responsible for installing antennas and satellite dishes on a customer's property....

-Satellite installation courses are available in certificate and associate degree programs in electrical, electronics or digital...
+Satellite installation courses are available through certificate and associate degree programs in satellite communications,...

 Learn how to become a satellite contractor.
 Research the education requirements, training information and experience required...